Mooting at Birmingham

 Internal mooting

-Birmingham Law School operates four mooting Competitions: the Allen and Overy First Year Competition; the Camm Cup, sponsored by No. 5 Chambers, for second and final year students; the Postgraduate Competition and the new Alumni Cup competition, introduced in 2011/12.
+Birmingham Law School operates three mooting Competitions: the Alumni Competition for first year students; the Camm Cup, sponsored by No. 5 Chambers, for second and final year students and the Postgraduate Competition.

 External mooting

 Birmingham Students regularly represent the University at regional and national competitions, with some notable success.
-In recent years, we have entered the Oxford University Press, Weekly Law Reports, Inner Temple and the Midlands Mooting Competitions.
+In recent years, we have entered the Oxford University Press, Weekly Law Reports, Inner Temple Inter-Varsity and the Midlands Mooting Competitions.
+Last year our teams also participated in the English Speaking Union (ESU) Moot and the London School of Economics LGBT Moot.

 There are also opportunities to enter the University in international competitions, such as the Philip C. Jessup International Law Moot Court Competition.
 Students compete in national and regional competitions (mostly held in January-March) to earn the right to advance to the White & Case International Rounds held every spring in Washington, D.C.